Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 2

 Stars Splits and Trends

-- In the 14 games this season the Stars scored just one goal, they went 3-9-2 (eight points).
+- In the 14 games this season the Stars scored only one goal, they went 3-9-2 (eight points).

-- The Stars have scored more than two goals 57 times, and are 43-7-7 in those games (to register 93 points).
+- The Stars are 43-7-7 in the 57 games when they have scored three or more goals (to record 93 points).

 Kraken Splits and Trends